Azathothas/Stars/README.md

 - [google/gops](https://github.com/google/gops) – A tool to list and diagnose Go processes currently running on your system
 - [google/osv-scanner](https://github.com/google/osv-scanner) – Vulnerability scanner written in Go which uses the data provided by https://osv.dev
 - [goreleaser/goreleaser](https://github.com/goreleaser/goreleaser) – Deliver Go binaries as fast and easily as possible
+- [goreleaser/nfpm](https://github.com/goreleaser/nfpm) – nFPM is Not FPM - a simple deb, rpm, apk and arch linux packager written in Go
 - [goretk/redress](https://github.com/goretk/redress) – Redress - A tool for analyzing stripped Go binaries
 - [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) – A developer-friendly API for converting numerous document formats into PDF files, and more!
 - [grafana/loki](https://github.com/grafana/loki) – Like Prometheus, but for logs.